digitalbazaar/qram/README.md

 ## Background

+The primary purpose of this library is to allow arbitrarily large data to be transmitted using QR codes.
+It uses [LT Codes][] to pack blocks of data into packets for efficient delivery via a lossy medium (such as QR codes).
+The means of delivery is decoupled from this library so that the data can be transmitted using any means the programmer is capable to employ.
+However, from here forward the examples and documentation focus on delivering the data via QR codes.

 QR-codes can be used to represent relatively small data (e.g., ~7k chars or ~3k binary data).
-This library enables the user to represent arbitrarily large data using multiple QR-codes.
-This means that larger data can be transferred from one device to another using QR-codes.
+This library enables arbitrarily large data to be transferred from one device to another using QR-codes.
+The term "arbitrarily" is used loosely here as there will always be various other physical limitations (e.g., RAM, time, etc.).
+Extremely large data can be broken into chunks before being passed to this library -- but transfer time will always be a limiting factor.

-This library provides a mechanism for reading a stream of QR-codes that can be displayed as a video to a QR-code scanner.
+This README demonstrates how to setup an encoder and decoder for a stream of QR-codes that can be displayed as a video to a QR-code scanner.
 The QR-codes will be efficiently repeated until all of the data has been successfully read by the scanner.

-Of course, the larger the data, the longer it will take to transfer.

 This project reuses some of the ideas from a similar project written in Go, [TXQR][].